CS

 Who Should Buy Which?

-Buy the Audi Q5 Sportback if: You want the lower entry price, want lower running costs, or prefer Audi's approach to design and ownership experience.
+Buy the Audi Q5 Sportback if: You want the lower entry price, prioritise performance, want lower running costs, or prefer Audi's approach to design and ownership experience.

 The Verdict

 This is genuinely close.
 The BMW X3 and Audi Q5 Sportback trade blows across the spec sheet, and neither runs away with an outright win.
-The Audi Q5 Sportback will save you roughly $313 a year in fuel.
+The Audi Q5 Sportback will save you roughly $513 a year in fuel.
+If boot space matters, the BMW X3 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.